- What We Do

-Under the terms of a licence or distribution agreement a licensee is generally granted the right to use your intellectual property (including your trademark) or distribute your product within a defined territory.
+Under the terms of a licence or distribution agreement a licensee is generally granted the right to use your intellectual property (including your trade mark) or to distribute your product within a defined territory.

 What is Intellectual Property?